nodejs/llnode/README.md

       getactivehandles  -- Print all pending handles in the queue.
 Equivalent to running process._getActiveHandles() on the living process.

-      getactiverequests -- Print all pending handles in the queue.
-Equivalent to running process._getActiveHandles() on the living process.
+      getactiverequests -- Print all pending requests in the queue.
+Equivalent to running process._getActiveRequests() on the living process.

       inspect         -- Print detailed description and contents of the JavaScript value.